elgopher/promise/README.md

 * original API was designed by smart people after endless brainstorming :)

 ## When it should not be used?
-* Promises are for one-shot operations, that is, you can execute some method and get a self-contained response (or error), i.e. get some REST resource
+* Promise is for one-shot operations, that is, you can execute some method and get a self-contained response (or error), i.e. get some REST resource
 * When you need to monitor progress of the execution or process a stream of events then use something like [RxJava](https://github.com/ReactiveX/RxJava) instead

 ## Examples